m365-tech/m365-tech.github.io/blog/2024-09-08-changes-pnp-management-shell-registration/index.md

 ## Multi-Tenant App Registration

-The Multi-Tenant App Registration was created by the PnP PowerShell Team in order to provide a quick way for M365 tenants to utilize the PnP.PowerShell modules and connect to desired tenants.
+The Multi-Tenant App Registration was created by the PnP PowerShell Team in order to provide a quick way for M365 customers to utilize PnP.PowerShell module and connect to desired tenants.
 It can be downloaded and installed by M365 customers to provide scripting capabilities for their admins/users.
-This application provides [DELEGATED access](https://learn.microsoft.com/en-us/entra/identity-platform/delegated-access-primer) to the sites the user has access to.
+This application provides [DELEGATED access](https://learn.microsoft.com/en-us/entra/identity-platform/delegated-access-primer) to the sites/services the user has access to.

 :::tip
 Multi-Tenant App Registration has a set of [default permissions](./index.md#multi-tenant-app-permissions) which cannot be altered once installed.
 This is probably, in my opinion, the reason they are eliminating this app.